SAFdid33/community-templates/Network_Devices/SAF_Tehnika/template_integra_x/6.0/README.md

 ## Overview

-SAF templates for Integra-X and Integra-X2 radio.
+Official templates by SAF Tehnika for Integra-X and Integra-X2 radio.

 If you have any questions, please contact techsupport@saftehnika.com.